troysellers/heroku-demokit/README.md

 ### demokit:users:remove

 ```
+Usage: heroku demokit:users:remove

-> heroku demokit:users:remove -t <TEAM>          # Will remove all users (except running user) from the given Team.
+Will remove all users (except salesforce.com and heroku.com users) from the given Team.

+ -a, --all           # include salesforce.com and heroku.com users in removal
+ -t, --team TEAM     # [REQUIRED] team to remove users from
+ --remove REMOVE     # remove users without validation
 ```

 Command will look for all users that are part of the team used for training.
 Any user that doesn't have an heroku.com or salesforce.com email address will be removed from the Team.